Assistant Dean, College of Theology

 I am blessed beyond all reason.
 I was brought up in a Christian home filled with music (piano, organ, horns, woodwinds, guitars and voice), books, math, sports, laughter, three brothers and a sister, love, structure, freedom and kindness.
 As my siblings and I reflect on our upbringing, we are amazed and baffled at how our parents modeled and instilled in our lives the things that honor God.
 We have not been perfect, but we know God loves us and we know what He expects of us.
 We have all married and had children.
 Most of us moved away from Phoenix for a time during our adult lives, but we now live close together and share family time often.

-My parents have been in inner-city Spanish-language ministry for over 60 years, involving the whole family in cross-cultural relationships.
+My parents served in inner-city Spanish-language ministry for over 60 years, involving the whole family in cross-cultural relationships.
 This background contributed in significant ways to who I am today.
 I heard the Gospel in both languages from birth and knew that I needed a Savior from an early age.
 I gave my life to Jesus as a five year-old and started down the road of spiritual growth from that time until today.
 Being bilingual and bicultural was such a part of my upbringing that I adjust very quickly to cross-cultural situations and become “at home” in new settings.
 This has made me compassionate toward people who feel marginalized.
 For several years, my work at GCU focused on international students as well as domestic students who wanted to study and/or minister abroad.
 The passions that emerged from my experience gave me unique preparation for that job.

 What do I enjoy most at GCU?